grooveymo/e-course-server/README.md

 3. Open a terminal and inspect the database:
    -    $ npx prisma studio
+  This will open a tab in your browser (http://localhost:5555/) showing the prisma studio client which allows you to inspect the data in your database.

 4. Check api routes are working as expected using curl